 Abstract: While primarily publicly funded government entities, most public school districts receive private donations.
 I estimate how local school taxes crowd out private, voluntary contributions to public education.
 To do this, I exploit quasi-experimental variation in tax revenue stemming from local elections.
 I collect data from a large set of referenda in which local taxes face voter approval in four Midwestern states, combined with administrative records of the sources of school district revenues.
 Using a regression discontinuity design around voting thresholds that determine passage of local referenda, I show that private contributions to public school systems are not crowded out by local taxes.
 I can reject that a one dollar increase in taxes causes more than approximately a 1.5 cent decrease in private contributions.

-Abstract: This paper studies the optimal design of fiscal limits in the context of a simple political economy model.
+Abstract: This paper studies optimal fiscal limits in the context of a simple political economy model.
 A politician chooses the level of taxation for a representative citizen but is biased in favor of higher taxes.
-A constitutional designer sets a tax limit before the citizen’s preferred level of taxation is fully known.
-The politician is allowed to override the limit with the citizen’s approval.
+A constitutional designer sets a tax limit before the citizen's preferred level of taxation is fully known.
+The politician is allowed to override the limit with the citizen's approval.
 The paper solves for the optimal limit and explains how it is impacted by the possibility of overrides.
-The paper also shows that the citizen’s welfare can be enhanced if the designer imposes a limit on the politician’s override proposals.
+The paper also shows that the citizen's welfare can be enhanced if the designer imposes a limit on the politician's override proposals.